jlapaijmans/Consensify/README.md

 NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN
 ```

+The .lengths file for `consensify_c` has to be created by the user.
+See the example scaffold_lengths.txt in the example directory.
+It's a 3-column tab delimited text file containing scaffold names, and their start and end position.
+The column headers have to be "name  start   end".
+A suggested approach for generated this file is to use “samtools faidx reference.fasta”, and then extracting the first and second column from the resulting .fai file (e.g. awk ‘{print $1, $2}’ reference.fasta.fai).
+Note that the scaffold name should only include that preceding the first whitespace " " delimiter.
+The order of scaffolds should match that in the reference used for mapping.
+If you have excluded any scaffolds from your `angsd` analysis, they should also be excluded from the .lengths file.

-The default behaviour is that any empty scaffolds (where no reads were mapped/passed filters) are printed as an 'empty' scaffolds made up of Ns.
+The default behaviour is that any empty scaffolds (where no reads were mapped/passed filters) are printed as an 'empty' scaffolds, made up of Ns.
 If you do not want this, you can use the `-no_empty_scaffold` flag which will result in no empty scaffolds in the fasta output.

 We strongly recommend that you carefully examine this example file alongside the input eg.counts file to understand the behaviour of the method.
-You may also wish to test different min/max depth cut offs, the number of reads sampled, number of matches.
+You may also wish to test different parametrs such as min/max depth cut offs, the number of reads sampled, number of matches.
 It is also useful to replicate analyses to see variability in the finished sequence due to random base sampling.

 ## Computational requirements